artyomsbr/ironpulse-privacy/index.md

 ### 3.2 Data Apple processes on our behalf

 Three Apple-provided systems hold or relay your data.
-Apple, not Iron Pulse, is the processor:
+Apple, not Strenos, is the processor:

 | System | What it stores | Where |
 |---|---|---|